jayjay19630/grit/README.md

 ## Testing locally

 The `grit_program.sh` script is expected to operate on the `.grit` folder inside the current working directory.

+To use the AI features in `Grit`, make sure to `cp .env.sample .env` in the repo directory and fill in your OpenAI API key.

 To initialise a repository as a `Grit` repository, follow these steps